Top 10 Chinese hacks

 A lot of parents like to go to fortune tellers for the right character, and there's even a dictionary for naming children filled with characters that are less common!
 It's perfectly fine to leave out these characters when you first learn Chinese.
 In fact, even native speakers come across occasions where they are unable to recognize or pronounce a certain character in someone's name!

 So what does that mean for you as a Chinese learner?

 By learning the practical words first, you can cut your work in less than half.
 You'll be able to communicate faster and with significantly less effort.
 Check out this table of those 8,150 characters by stroke, and keep an eye on the far-right column where usage frequency is indicated.
 You can always go with the easier and more commonly used characters as a beginner.

 Hack #4: Take Advantage of Loanwords

 As Chinese is a living language, it is constantly evolving.
 This means that it "borrows" words from other languages from time to time, most noticeably from Sanskrit (for all Buddhism-related vocabulary) and English.
-These terms --called "loanwords", or 外来语 wàilái yǔ-- are largely translated phonetically from their original language since the concept of said item or thoughts were created by the culture or country of origins.
+These terms--called "loanwords", or 外来语 (wàilái yǔ)--are largely translated phonetically from their original language since the concept of the said item or thoughts were created by a different culture or country of origin.

-Let's take a look at some of the loanwords.
+Let's take a look at some loanwords.
 As you will notice, some of these "English" phrases have actually been traveling across different cultures and even continents!
-Don't forget to give them a try:
+Don't forget to give it a try pronouncing them!